-- 24. It is required to undertake integrity testing on Underground Storage Tanks (UST's) and underground pipe integrity testing.
+1 24.
+It is required to undertake integrity testing on Underground Storage Tanks (UST's) and underground pipe integrity testing.
 The frequency of integrity testing should be as follows as outlined here.
-Tank and pipe integrity testing shall be carried out in the following instances: - 25.
+Tank and pipe integrity testing shall be carried out in the following instances: 25.
 Following installation of a new UST and associated underground pipework or following repair, maintenance or upgrade of an existing UST or underground pipework (or both).
-Testing shall be carried out prior to burial of the installation: - 26.
-When ownership of the UST and associated underground pipework changes; - 27.
+Testing shall be carried out prior to burial of the installation; 26.
+When ownership of the UST and associated underground pipework changes; 27.
 When leak detection monitoring methods that may be in place, such as Stock Inventory Reconciliation Analysis, Automatic Tank Gauging (with a reconciliation facility) or interstitial vapour or liquid monitoring of double-walled or jacketed steel tanks, indicate the possibility of a leak.
-In this instance, an investigation into the possible leak, including integrity testing in the final stages of the investigation, shall be used to track the reasons for a failure to reconcile: - 28.
+In this instance, an investigation into the possible leak, including integrity testing in the final stages of the investigation, shall be used to track the reasons for a failure to reconcile; 28.
 Where continuous leak detection monitoring, such as Stock Inventory Reconciliation (SIR), is not carried out at a site.
 In this instance, UST and associated underground pipe integrity testing should be carried out every 2 years.
-If USTs and underground pipes do not operate with a continuous leak detection system, but do have cathodic protection installed, then this period may be extended to 10-year intervals. - 29.
-USTs are to be fitted with a monitoring tube to allow for the monitoring of leaks through the tank surface; - 30.
-Leak detectors are to be installed to the submersible pumps within UST manholes to ensure that there are no line leaks: - 31.
-A relatively inexpensive soil vapour monitoring installation must be installed which can be monitored on a frequent basis (monthly intervals) using a Photo Ionisation Detector (PID) e.g., Mini RAE 2000. - 32.
-The installation of Soil Vapour Sampling Points will require the placement of a permeable coarse clean sand layer beneath the storage tanks for a vertical depth of approximately 0.5m to 1m in order to locate the vents in the 16 mm diameter monitoring pipe over portion of this depth - 33.
-The Groundwater Monitoring Action Plan must be included as an Annexure to the approved EMP. - Observation wells must be installed in the sand fill surrounding the underground storage tanks for regular monitoring purposes - 35.
-All containment manholes must be regularly inspected as part of the normal management procedures at the service station
+If USTs and underground pipes do not operate with a continuous leak detection system, but do have cathodic protection installed, then this period may be extended to 10-year intervals.
+29. USTs are to be fitted with a monitoring tube to allow for the monitoring of leaks through the tank surface; 30.
+Leak detectors are to be installed to the submersible pumps within UST manholes to ensure that there are no line leaks; 31.
+A relatively inexpensive soil vapour monitoring installation must be installed which can be monitored on a frequent basis (monthly intervals) using a Photo Ionisation Detector (PID) e.g., Mini RAE 2000.
+32. The installation of Soil Vapour Sampling Points will require the placement of a permeable coarse clean sand layer beneath the storage tanks for a vertical depth of approximately 0.5m to 1m in order to locate the vents in the 16 mm diameter monitoring pipe over portion of this depth 33.
+The Groundwater Monitoring Action Plan must be included as an Annexure to the approved EMP.
+34. Observation wells must be installed in the sand fill surrounding the underground storage tanks for regular monitoring purposes 35.
+All containment manholes must be regularly inspected as part of the normal management procedures at the service station 36.
+Continuous electronic monitoring (CEM) of product must be carried out.
+Should discrepancies occur an alarm will be triggered and site management will review the finding and take appropriate action to rectify the situation as required.
 37. Should a leak be found or should the groundwater in the monitoring wells be found to be contaminated with hydrocarbons, a baseline Phase 1 Contamination Assessment should be undertaken and the site remediated in consultation with a contamination remediation consultant and the Authorities.